Harley Clarke Mansion: Architectural and local significance

 In 1928, the mansion won a design award from the Evanston Art Commission.

 The Harley Clarke Mansion was declared an Evanston landmark in 1982.

 The Harley Clarke Mansion has been described as "...a striking architectural presence."
 In their 2004 book, "North Shore Chicago: Houses of the Lakefront Suburbs, 1890-1940," Evanston-based architect Stuart Cohen and historic preservation consultant Susan Benjamin write: "It was the last house of its size to be built in Evanston before the 1929 stock market crash."

 According to Bonnie McDonald, president and CEO of Landmarks Illinois, "...(S)ome might call (Jensen) the equivalent of Frank Lloyd Wright in returning to an indigenous landscape and a reference to the prairie.
 So think of him as one of the most revolutionary landscape architects of his time.
 We find it counterintuitive that there may be discussion of demolition by the city of its own landmark."

 The second edition of "Evanston: 150 Years, 150 Places" describes the Harley Clarke Mansion as "...one of Evanston's most picturesque mansions.
 Within, the rooms were arranged to provide views all the way through the house in both directions.
 This provided a view of Lake Michigan from the front door."

-In a 2017 article on the Bob Villa website, "15 100-Year-Old Houses That Haven't Aged a Day," the Harley Clarke Mansion is ranked No. 14: "While Harley Clarke Mansion has at various times in its history served as a private residence, a fraternity headquarters, and a venue for local arts, it has never lost its original elegance or intrigue.
+In a 2017 article on the Bob Vila website, "15 100-Year-Old Houses That Haven't Aged a Day," the Harley Clarke Mansion is ranked No. 14: "While Harley Clarke Mansion has at various times in its history served as a private residence, a fraternity headquarters, and a venue for local arts, it has never lost its original elegance or intrigue.
 The ninety-year-old ... lakefront property ... has had such an enchanting effect on Evanstonians that the city recently decided to open its historic doors to the public again."